 Why the Equality Act?

-Even though the Supreme Court’s ruling has brought marriage equality to all 50 states, 31 states still lack clear, fully-inclusive non-discrimination protections for LGBTQ people, meaning that despite the ruling, LGBTQ Americans can get legally married but still be at risk of being denied services for who they are or risk being fired simply for getting married and wearing their wedding ring to the office the next day.
+Despite significant steps forward, many lesbian, gay, bisexual, transgender, and queer (LGBTQ) Americans continue to lack explicit, uniform protections where they live.
+31 states still lack clear, fully-inclusive non-discrimination protections for LGBTQ people, meaning that LGBTQ people are at risk of being fired, denied housing, and denied services for who they are or whom they love.
 Discrimination is a real and persistent problem for too many LGBTQ Americans.
 Nearly two-thirds of self-identified LGBTQ Americans reported experiencing discrimination in their personal lives.

 The problems come up over and over again in the 31 states that don’t have clear, fully-inclusive LGBTQ non-discrimination laws.
 There’s the teacher who was fired after her principal found out she was planning to have a child with her partner.
 There’s the lesbian couple asked to leave a park while shooting maternity photos.
 And the transgender woman shamefully denied housing at a shelter.
 Despite the incredible progress on issues from marriage to military service, these stories are far too common.